 The new plan is required to conduct an assessment within 30 days of the transfer enrollment effective date, unless a longer time frame has been expressly authorized by the Department in its sole discretion."
 Consumer advocates have expressed concern to the State Department of Health about various aspects of this policy.

-The law is well established that Medicaid home care services may be reduced services only if the member’s condition has improved or some other change in circumstances has occurred that reduces the need for services.
+The policy doesn't specifically say that the new plan may only reduce hours after the 120-day transition period ends, if the member's condition has has improved or some other change in circumstances has occurred that reduces the need for services.
+The law is well established that Medicaid home care services may only be reduced if the plan can prove the member has improved so needs less care.
 A federal court found that this protection is required by the Due Process clause of the Fourteenth Amendment of the U.S. Constitution.
 Mayer v.
 Wing, 922 F. Supp.
 902, 911(S.D.N.Y.
 1996).
 It is incorporated in state regulation.
 18 NYCRR 505.14(b)(5)(v)(c)(2)(ii), and has been expressly applied to MLTC plans.
 See MLTC Policy 16.06: Guidance on Notices Proposing to Reduce or Discontinue Personal Care Services or Consumer Directed Personal Assistance Services.

 Advocates claim that this policy should apply regardless of whether an MLTC plan is reducing services that were previously authorized by that same plan, by another MLTC plan, or by the local Dept. of Social Services.
 Either way, the services were duly authorized by an agency or organization to which the NYS Dept. of Health delegated the authority to determine the amount of services that are medically necessary. .That determination must stand until a determination is made that the consumer actually needs less care because of a change.
 The State acknowledged in MLTC Policy 16.06 that just because a plan conducted a new UAS assessment that resulted in fewer hours is not a reason for reducing hours, unless there is an actual change in the member's condition or circumstances.